-The cooling air flow, static pressure, and CFM requirements must be maintained.
+The same cooling air, static pressure and CFM requirements must be maintained.
 If not, the life lamphead will be greatly reduced with the possibility of failure.

 For more information on lamphead cooling, contact your Nordson UV representative.

 Electrical Installation Guidelines